MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/trimmed-rag-chat-architecture.png" alt-text="Architectural diagram showing a use authenticating with Entra ID, then passing that authentication to Azure AI Search.":::

 Azure AI Search doesn't provide _native_ document-level permissions and can't vary search results from within an index by user permissions.
-To add security, you as the service administrator, create a filter that trims search results based on a _string_ containing group or user identity.
+Your application can use search filters to ensure a document is accessible to a specific user or by a specific group.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::

-Because the authorization isn't natively contained in Azure AI Search, when you change the users and their authorizations in Entra ID, you need to reindex the Search service with new user information you provide.
+Because the authorization isn't natively contained in Azure AI Search, when you change the users and their authorizations in Entra ID, you need to update the document's access control with new user information you provide.

 In this article, the process of securing documents in Azure AI Search, is provided through scripts which you as the search administrator need to run.